 - Risk assessment of GM plants used for non-food or non-feed purposes (2009)

 - Risk assessment of food and feed from GM animals and on animal health and welfare aspects (2011)

 - Renewal of authorisations of existing GMO products (2006)

-In addition, EFSA has published several other documents which support the main guidance documents and/or provide additional information.
+In addition, EFSA has published documents feed into the current guidance documents and/or provide additional information.